TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          :ref:`data-type-boolean`

    Description
-         If set, the admin panel appears in the bottom of pages.
+         If set, the :ref:`Admin Panel <admpanel>` displays at the bottom of pages.

-         **Note:** In addition the panel must be enabled for the user as well, using the TSconfig for the user!
-See the TSconfig reference about additional admin panel properties.
+         **Note:** In addition, the panel must be enabled for the user as well, using the TSconfig for the user.
+See the :ref:`TSconfig reference <t3tsconfig:useradmpanel>` for more information.